Master of Marine Technologies

 Cliquez sur le Timer et visionnez directement la réponse.

-Are there local shipyards that we have access to?
+Do we have access to local shipyards?
 Do you organize visits for students in this master?

-What kind of software should I be familiar with to enter this master?
+Is there any software I should be familiar with for admission to this master?
 Do you have extra tutorials to learn the software?